wd-tim-haynie/bt-netengops-f5-sim-cp-login/README.md

 ### Version History

+- **1.4**: Added the capability to monitor any page, using arguments passed from the monitor.
 - **1.3**: Simplified and improved logging, enhanced error handling, added the ability to specify any decryption key file, and fixed minor bugs.
 - **1.2.1**: Moved MIN_LOG_LEVEL and LOGGING variables to be configured by the monitor.
 Enabled logging by setting LOGGING to true or specifying a valid MIN_LOG_LEVEL.
 - **1.2**: Added password encryption and improved PID management, error detection, and cleanup.